Here’s what to do if you have a hormonal Parrot.

 They are light, food, petting and positive reinforcement training of alternative behaviours

-In climates where daylight hours vary between seasons, the increase in daylight hours (photoperiodism) is the biggest trigger for stimulating breeding and other reproductive behavior in wild birds, and this can have a similar effect on our Parrot companions.
+In climates where daylight hours vary between seasons, the increase in daylight hours (photoperiodism) is the biggest trigger for stimulating breeding and other reproductive behaviour in wild birds, and this can have a similar effect on our Parrot companions.

 Making sure that a Parrot doesn’t receive more than 12 hours of daylight or artificial light can prevent his or her thoughts turning to mating.
 Covering the cage is not a good idea if the Parrot perceives the cage as a proto nest.